ec-europa/europa-component-library/docs/Migrating-v5.md

 ### Notification

 The default notifications now use the outline version of the icons, instead of the filled one.
-It is still possible to use any icon if needed, but the default one should be updated.
+It is still possible to use any icon if needed; the default one are set in the template.

 ### Radio